-UPDATE – this show first aired on Brighton’s Radio Reverb on Sunday 28 January 2018.
-To listen to it, you can catch up iTunes or Podomatic.
+This show first aired on Brighton’s Radio Reverb on Sunday 28 January 2018.
+To listen to it, click on the logo below:

-The first Fermentation Beer & Brewing Radio Show of 2018 airs at 3pm on Sunday 28 January.
-As usual, it’s a packed hour, full of hoppy flavour with just that perfect tang of sourness…
+The first Fermentation Beer & Brewing Radio Show of 2018 aired at 3pm on Sunday 28 January.
+As usual, it was a packed hour, full of hoppy flavour with just that perfect tang of sourness…

 On this month’s show:

-- I hook up with award-winning brewer, Jenn Merrick – previously of Dark Star, Meantime, and, most famously, Beavertown.
-We discuss gentrification, diversity and apprenticeships in brewing, and she shares her plans for her exciting new project, Earth Station, a new London brewery that looks set to be so much more than just another new London brewery;
+- Emma hooks up with award-winning brewer, Jenn Merrick – previously of Dark Star, Meantime, and, most famously, Beavertown.
+They discuss gentrification, diversity and apprenticeships in brewing, and Jenn shares her plans for her exciting new project, Earth Station, a new London brewery that looks set to be so much more than just another new London brewery;

-- I talk beer, barrel-aging and legendary brewmasters with Brooklyn Brewery‘s Rachael Weseloh;
+- Emma talks beer, barrel-aging and legendary brewmasters with Brooklyn Brewery‘s Rachael Weseloh;

-- I get the lowdown on ‘Save the Greys’ – a campaign to save one of Brighton’s most important pubs – a place dear to the hearts of music lovers and Belgian beer aficionados alike;
+- Emma gets the lowdown on ‘Save the Greys’ – a campaign to save one of Brighton’s most important pubs – a place dear to the hearts of music lovers and Belgian beer aficionados alike;

 - we hear what makes the Grainfather a sought-after piece of kit for both novice and experienced homebrewers, and

 - resident beer sommelier, Jane Peyton, makes some lip-puckeringly good sour beer and food pairing suggestions to awaken your tastebuds!